occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 Occurrent provides a [utility](#durable-subscriptions-blocking) that combines a `PositionAwareSubscriptionModel` and a `SubscriptionPositionStorage` (see [here](#blocking-subscription-position-storage)) to automatically store the subscription position
 _after each processed event_.
-You can tweak how often the the position should be persisted in the configuration.
+You can tweak how often the position should be persisted in the configuration.

 #### Blocking Subscription using the "Native" Java MongoDB Driver